davidvdp/home-energy-monitor/README.md

 ![AWS Cloud Architecture](https://savjee.github.io/home-energy-monitor/readme-images/architecture.png)

 In a nutshell:
-* The ESP32 has a MQTT connection with AWS IoT Core
+* The ESP32 has a MQTT connection
-* Every 30 seconds, 30 measurements are sent to AWS
+* Every 30 seconds, 30 measurements are sent to Home assistant
-* These measurements are stored in DynamoDB (IoT Rule)
-* Once a day, all readings from the previous day are archived to S3
-* A GraphQL API (hosted on Lambda) exposes the data stored in DynamoDB

 ## Screenshots